|Nutrition Facts (per serving)|

-A package of a dozen tortillas will make a very generous basket of tortilla chips, enough for 3 to 4 people, and just the right amount to go with this fabulous 3-avocado guacamole recipe.
+A package of a dozen tortillas will make a very generous basket of tortilla chips, enough for three to four people, and just the right amount to go with this fabulous guacamole recipe.
 Coincidence?
 I think not.

 You can also use this same technique to make your own tostadas.
 Simply fry the whole tortillas without cutting them first.

 12 medium corn tortillas